 6.2.
-Eligibility to participate in the SARPcheck Programme
+Eligibility to participate in the SARPcheck Programme / Scope of a SARPcheck Audit

 To be eligible for the SARPcheck Programme, operators must either hold or have officially applied for an Air Operator Certificate (AOC).
 The operator must demonstrate a commitment to maintaining high safety standards and be willing to undergo the comprehensive audit by an SQO.